-Save Money by Increasing Attic Insulation in Knoxville
+Save Money with Attic Insulation Installation in Knoxville

 Having the right amount of insulation in your attic can make your Knoxville home more comfortable all year long.
 Better energy efficiency could also help you save money on heating and cooling expenses.

 Do you have the correct amount of insulation?
 Probably not.
 A recent study by the North American Insulation Manufacturers Association found 90 percent of homes in the U.S. are underinsulated.
 If every home in the country was properly insulated to current building code, the Boston University School of Public Health found it would cut electric consumption by 37 billion kilowatts.
 That’s enough electricity to power 3.4 million American homes annually!

 Does My Home Have Enough Attic Insulation?

 You can measure existing insulation to find out if you have enough in your attic.
-If it’s shallower than 7” deep, your home is doesn’t have enough insulation.
+If it’s shallower than 7” deep, your Knoxville home is doesn’t have enough insulation.
 In Knoxville, 16-18” deep is recommended.

 Additionally, if your home is more than 10 years old, you’ll likely need increased attic insulation in your Knoxville home.

 Strengthening your insulation levels could positively change your energy bills, saving you up to 20 percent.** It can be a vapor barrier against humidity, stop air leaks and may restrict wear and tear on your HVAC system.